The key to prepping an effective emergency Bug Out Bag or any other survival kit is being able to quickly find and take stock of the items within it.

 Resist the urge to dump everything in there willy-nilly.
-You should be able to find each item efficiently (even in the dark) without spilling the whole thing open or rummaging endlessly.
+You should be able to find each item quickly and efficiently (even in the dark) without spilling the whole thing open or rummaging endlessly.

 IMPORTANT: Practice finding the stuff in your evacuation kits a few times once you have them stocked up, and go through them once a year afterwards to make sure everyone is familiar with what goes where.
-You may also find that your needs have changed, or that those snack-bars on the bottom have gotten old.
-This is also a good time to clean out your water storage rows as well, and make sure all your clothes still fit.
+You might find that your needs have changed, and that those snack-bars on the bottom of your emergency bag have gotten old!

-Sea to Summit Compression Dry Sack
+Sea to Summit Compression Dry Sacks

-Price: $25 - $45
+Price: $33 - $53

 Compression sacks come in all sizes and can be used to shrink down light-weight and bulky items like clothing and sleeping bags.
 This serves helps you save the limited space in your pack.
 What's cool about these STS Sacks is that they offer compression and decent water protection simultaneously.

 For non-compressible items you can use draw-string ditty bags.
 Get multiple colors and assort items based on color so you can identify what bag is what fast.
 If you don't want to get fancy, you can use Ziploc plastic bags, or make your own from extra cloth.